dj-stripe/dj-stripe/docs/cookbook.rst

 Source code for the Customer.charge method is at https://github.com/pydanny/dj-stripe/blob/master/djstripe/models.py#L573-L596

-REST api
+REST API
 --------

-The subscriptions can be accessed through a REST api.
+The subscriptions can be accessed through a REST API.
 Make sure you have Django Rest Framework installed (https://github.com/tomchristie/django-rest-framework).

-The REST api endpoints require an authenticated user.
+The REST API endpoints require an authenticated user.
 GET will provide the current subscription of the user.
 POST will create a new current subscription.
 DELETE will cancel the current subscription, based on the settings.